thealienrex/React/Simon/README.md

 # D&D Nite

-Welcome to my mini project built with React, **D&D Nite**.
+Welcome to my mini project built with React, **Simon**.

-This web app lets you build a list of available D&D players, with selection criteria of available days, timezone, and player/GM preference.
-The list of available players dynamically changes as you choose criteria, culminating in a potential group of players/GMs.
+This web app simulates the old Simon game, where the machine gives you a sequence of colors and you have to repeat it back.

+The project is mid-stream, as I need to address some issues with state.

 The app is currently only available in development mode.
 To start the app, you can run: